buschbirk/udacity_portfolio_site/README.md

 ### Installing

+Save you pre-compressed images in the 'images_src' folder

-cd into the project folder
+Cd into the project folder
 ```
 npm install
 ```
-save you pre-compressed images in the 'images_src' folder

 Initialise Grunt for image compression
 ```
 grunt